rjenkin/certificates-demo/docs/certificate_transparency_logs.md

 A certificate can be submitted to multiple logs.

-## Certificate transparency validation
+## Certificate transparency verification

 Using certificates downloaded during the "Real world certificates" exercise, we'll verify the embedded Signed Certificate Timestamps (SCTs) against public Certificate Transparency logs.
 This verification process demonstrates how browsers and other systems can cryptographically validate that certificates were properly logged before being trusted.

 > Note: this step required NodeJS installed

-In the `ct-validation` directory, run:
+In the `ct-verify` directory, run:
 - `npm install`
 - `npm run ct-verify ../cert1.pem ../cert2.pem`